micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 <!-- Create a Digital Asset Store -->

 One thing micromicro makes easy is creating a low-overhead store for digital assets like music or video.

-Here's a guide to setting up your own store AWS.
+Here's a guide short to setting up your own working store in AWS!

 Azure and Google Cloud have similar tools you should be able to use as well, and failing that everything here can also be done easily with a standard PHP webhost.

+Note: For this guide we use the production servers, but if you'd like to try your idea on development servers that use testnet Litecoin, replace `micromicro.cash` with `development.micromicro.cash` everywhere (in the code as well) and create your account on [development.micromicro.cash](https://development.micromicro.cash).

 ### Overview